Master's in Palliative Care Program Overview

 Implement new strategies and skills in your current career path or set yourself on a new one.
-With practical assignments and projects, the MSPC program prepares you to offer consultation and care to patients and caregivers facing serious and life-limiting illnesses.
+With practical assignments and projects, the MSPC program prepares you to offer consultation and care to patients and caregivers facing serious and life-limiting illnesses in your area.
+The MSPC program is 100% online with synchronous virtual intensives required twice during the program.

 Program at a Glance